CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 All occurring syslog and event messages in the context of remote maintenance must be prepared according to the logging and monitoring specifications of the institution.

 #### OPS.2.4.M9 Selection of suitable remote maintenance tools [IT operation]
 The selection of suitable remote maintenance tools is based on the operational, safety and data protection requirements of the institution.
 The selection and evaluation of the remote maintenance tools in question should be determined by means of a requirement analysis and subsequent risk assessment.
-All procurement decisions should be coordinated with the purchasing managers, system and application managers, and security management.
+All procurement decisions should be coordinated with those responsible for purchasing, the system and application manager and the security management.
 Here also the staff representation should be involved.

 The remote maintenance tools should meet the security requirements of the institution, taking into account the protection needs to be met.
 This results in particular demands on the cryptographic mechanisms.
 Likewise, data transmission should take into account connection quality and system utilization.
 For all other functions, the aspects from * OPS.2.4.M1 Planning the use of remote maintenance * should always be taken into account.